6 - Workflows

 If you are still logged in as user wweb, log out of and log in as user admin.

-Within Resources -> Projects, click the Add button to create a project for the web operations team.
-Fill out the form as follows:
+Within Automation Execution → Projects, click Create Project to set up the web operations team’s project: Fill out the form as follows:

 Parameter | Value |